 For example, in Ho Chi Minh City, you can rent a small apartment for $250 and spend anywhere from $250 to $500+ per month on food, transportation and entertainment, allowing you to live in Vietnam on a very affordable budget.

-Major cities like Hanoi and Ho Chi Minh City also offer the opportunity to spend more than this if you’d like to live the high life.
-For example, this budget is possible on $3,000 per month:
+Major cities like Hanoi and Ho Chi Minh City also offer the opportunity to spend more than this if you’d like to live a more comfortable/luxurious life.
+It is possible on a budget of $3,000 per month: